“The Word” (Λόγος) and the “Wilderness”

 Why is this ambiguity?

 In order to understand the meaning of the word Midbar (מִדְבָּר), we need to look for its root.
-In Hebrew, all words have roots and from the roots different branches can be created.
-But the original meaning is found in the root.
+Hebrew words all have roots, and different branches can arise from these roots.
+However, the root contains the original meaning.

 The word “midbar” מִדְבָּר comes from the root D.B.R.